ON THIS PAGE: You will learn about the different treatments doctors use for women with this type of cancer. Use the menu to see other pages.

 Omentectomy.
 This is surgery to remove the thin tissue that covers the stomach and large intestine.

 Debulking surgery should be performed by an experienced gynecologic oncologist.
 Talk with your doctor before surgery about the risks and benefits of this procedure.
-Ask about the surgeon’s experience with debulking surgery for this type of cancer.
+Ask about the surgeon’s experience with debulking surgery for your type of cancer.

 Side effects of surgery

 Surgery causes short-term pain and tenderness.
 If there is pain, the doctor will prescribe an appropriate medication.
 For several days after the operation, you may have difficulty emptying your bladder (urinating) and having bowel movements.
-Talk with your surgeon about what side effects to expect from your specific surgery and how they can be relieved.

 Studies have shown that women who have their surgeries performed by a gynecologic oncologist are more likely to be successfully treated with surgery and have fewer side effects.